mi112/Simple-Slide-Show-Plugin/README.md

 >2. 'bootstrap.css' (Path: /lib/public/js/bootstrap.css)

 ## Installation and Usage :
 >1.
-Upload 'My Slideshow' directory to '/wp-content/plugins/'
+Upload 'my-slide-show' directory to '/wp-content/plugins/'
 >2.
 Activate 'My Slideshow' from Plugins page
 >3.
 Visit 'My Slide Show > ' to add/remove images from slideshow
 >4.
 Use shortcode [myslideshow] on any page/post to display slideshow